PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 The final step, perhaps the most important one: <strong>repeat the process</strong>!

 Test-driven development is built on iterative design, slowly building towards your final goal.
 These five steps aren't necessarily fun, nor are they particularly fast or beautiful.
 Instead, they require you to keep "what is my project supposed to <em>do</em>?"" in your mind at all times.
 If a branch of your code doesn't work towards your final product, you'll find yourself asking "why am I writing tests for this?"
 TDD encourages straightforward, almost single-minded design.
 It's not a solution for every project or every pitfall, but it does provide a process for developing sturdy, practical code.
-It's for Day Two.

 <br>
 <h3 id="advanced">Advanced RSpec</h3>